 As an institution we support open access.
-This means we make the externally funded research our staff has produced freely available to all.
+This means we make the externally funded research our staff produce freely available to all.

 Mind the gap: Rigour and relevance in collaborative heritage science research

 This paper examines if there is a ‘rigour-relevance gap’ in collaborative heritage science research and

 what enables and impedes effective collaboration between academic researchers and users of research evidence in practice.